Have you been wondering if eating pistachios in pregnancy are beneficial to you and baby?

 Can I eat pistachios while pregnant?

-Pistachios, like many other nuts, contain a number of beneficial nutrients for pregnancy.
-This will be discussed more below.
+Pistachios, like many other nuts, contain a number of beneficial nutrients for your pregnancy diet.
+If you have ever had an allergic reaction to pistachios, it is best to avoid them.
+We will be discussing more below.

 What food group are nuts in?